aidaneastcott/extra-library/README.md

 ### Macros for compiler optimization hints
 - Macro function `assume` tells the compiler to assume an expression will always be true
-- Macro function `assert_assume` combines `assume` behaviour with an assertation in debug mode
+- Macro function `assert_assume` combines `assume` behavior with an assertion in debug mode
 - Macro functions `likely` and `unlikely` hint to the compiler the likelihood of an expression being true
 - Macro `restrict` enables the C language restrict keyword in C++